calkit/calkit/docs/tutorials/conda-envs.md

 We can also add an environment check to our DVC pipeline so if we're running any stages with that environment, we make sure the environment is correct before doing so.
+For example, we could have the following in `dvc.yaml`:

 ```yaml
 stages: